Is Thessaloniki Worth Visiting? Pros, Cons, Best Time To Go

 During summer, locals love spending their nights in rooftop bars and open-air cinemas.

-Another popular hang pout spit is Thessaloniki seafront, boasting many restaurants, cafés and bars.
+Another popular hangout spot is the Thessaloniki seafront, boasting many restaurants, cafés, and bars.

 Should you have time for a longer vacation, there are amazing places to visit around Thessaloniki.
-The best way to enjoy one (or more) of these day trips is by having your own car, as it will give you the freedom to stay as long as you please.
+The best way to enjoy one (or more) of these day trips is to have your own car, as it gives you the freedom to stay as long as you like.

 Meteora